Lab 8: Geospatial visualizations

 });

 For filteredArrivals and filteredDepartures, all we need to do is copy the statements that set the original variables (arrivals and departures), convert them to reactive statements, and replace trips with filteredTrips.
+It would look something like this:

-For filteredStations, we don’t actually need to do any filtering of the stations array (since it’s unlikely that there are stations with zero arrivals and departures for a given time), but we do need an array that contains updated data for station.arrivals, station.departures and station.totalTraffic that correspond to the filtered trips.
+For filteredStations, we don’t actually need to do any filtering of the stations array (since it’s unlikely that there are stations with zero arrivals and departures for any given time), but we do need an array that contains updated data for station.arrivals, station.departures and station.totalTraffic that correspond to the filtered trips.

 This is where we need to be careful: if we simply do $: filteredStations = stations.map(station => {...}) and set properties on station, we will have modified our original station objects since in JS, objects are passed around by reference!
 To avoid this, before we set any property on these objects, we need to clone them.
 We can do that by doing this before we modify station: